 Anaerobic Digestion Tools and Resources

 EPA recognized that better data about AD facilities was needed.
 Approval to collect this AD data was obtained from the White House Office of Management and Budget in December 2016.
 This data is important for EPA, the states and other stakeholders seeking alternatives to landfilling wasted food.
-The first two phases of data collection are complete.
-Most of the data collected this year is current as of December 2018.
+Three phases of data collection are complete.
+Most of the data collected this past year is current as of December 2019.
 However, the following three data points are specific to an operating year: (1) Amount of food waste processed; (2) Amount of non-food waste processed; and (3) Amount of biogas produced.
-For these data points, the first phase represents calendar year 2015 and the second phase represents calendar year 2016.
+For these data points, the first phase represents data from calendar year 2015 and the second phase represents data from calendar year 2016.
+During the third phase, data was collected for both 2017 and 2018 for these three data points.
 EPA collected this information using electronic surveys.

 The data collected allows EPA to:

 - Identify the names and locations of AD facilities processing food waste;

 - Document the processing capacity at AD facilities;

 - Track the growth of this capacity; and

 - Verify the end-uses of AD products such as digestate and biogas.

 Phase 1 data is summarized in a report titled: Anaerobic Digestion Facilities Processing Food Waste in the United States in 2015: Survey Results.
 This report was the first annual report that EPA published on this topic.
 Phase 2 data is summarized in a report titled: Anaerobic Digestion Facilities Processing Food Waste in the United States (2016): Survey Results.
 Phase 3 data is summarized in a report titled: Anaerobic Digestion Facilities Processing Food Waste in the United States (2017 & 2018): Survey Results.